Compliance: Code of Conduct

 Third parties representing Swiss Re – such as consultants, intermediaries, distributors and independent contractors – should be carefully selected and need to comply with the Code and relevant policies.
 When we work with such third parties, we provide them with information about the relevant requirements and, in the event of any infringements, take appropriate action, up to and including terminating a contract.

-In the second half of 2017 we launched a Policy Management Tool as a central place for finding all Swiss Re policies and standards.
-In addition, we simplified the architecture of our Global Policies so that they are short and use simplified language and a consistent structure to make them easy to read and understand.
-There are a reduced number of Global Policies (eight in total) that contain highlevel principles all employees have to be aware of, beyond the principles set out in the Code of Conduct.
-Where necessary, underlying Standards are in place to provide additional detail on the Code of Conduct and the Global Policies.
+A Policy Management Tool serves as a central place for finding Swiss Re policies and standards.
+Eight Global Policies contain more detailed principles all employees have to be aware of, supporting the principles set out in the Code.
+Where necessary, underlying Global Standards are in place to provide additional detail on the specific requirements.